 Tomato pie is a delicious and beautiful side dish that would perfectly complement brunch, lunch, or dinner.
 With fresh herbs and mozzarella cheese, it has an Italian flair that will dress up the rest of the meal.

-On a recent trip to explore the culinary culture of the South Carolina lowcountry, Mom and I ate brunch at the darling Lowcountry Produce Market & Cafe.
 In the middle of the space, there were glass cases filled with beautiful pastries, quiches, and pies and the tomato pie immediately caught my eye.

 A tomato pie is naturally beautiful and really does go with just about anything.
 I knew I had to make one as soon as I got home.

 In thinking about how I wanted to make it, I thought of our Crustless Squash Pie, which has been a reader favorite since we published it in 2017.

 The squash pie and this Crustless Breakfast Quiche are beloved for their bright colors, their heartiness, and their low-carb appeal.
 Why not make this one the same way?
 I knew I wanted it to be a healthy, flavorful tomato pie recipe above all else.